bc913/opengl_notes/doc/Shaders.md

 ## Fragment Shaders
 Once all the vertex shaders have computed the position of every vertex in clip space, then the `Fragment shader` run for every fragment (pixel-sized space) between vertices and determines the color of each fragment.

 Each fragment shader is responsible for one fragment to color up.
+For this reason, it requires a `vec4` output variable to be defined and populated.